Sport, training and swimming

 Use swimming nappies to prevent leaks into the water.
 The same requirements for distance and hygiene apply as for other users.
 Wash changing tables with soap and water between each user, and there must be sufficient distance between changing positions (minimum 1 metre).

 Wash hands with soap and water before and after using equipment / rescue dolls.
-There should be a distance restriction of at least 1 metre between participants and between trainer and participant.
+There should be a distance restriction of at least 1 metre between participants and between trainer and participant, if participants are not under 20 years-old.

 Hot tubs, whirlpool baths